 In Gwinnett County, decisions relating to the future planning, acquisition, development, and management of park resources are guided by a "concept" of the County's park system.
 This system concept establishes park classifications and defines that various aspects of each park type, including such items as the general intensity of development, intended service area, and potential complement of facilities.

-The inventory of existing parks and facilities, public consultation program, demographic and leisure trends analysis, and goals established by the Recreation Authority have provided a foundation for the review of Gwinnett County's park system concept.
+The inventory of existing parks and facilities, public consultation program, demographic and leisure trends analysis, and goals established by the Citizen Steering Committee have provided a foundation for the review and modification of Gwinnett County's park system concept.